Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 ## parts

-Parts are a way for the shadow element to designate specific areas as accessible for styling.
+Parts are a way for the shadow element to designate specific areas to be accessible for styling from the outside.
 Inside the shadow you say `<span part="label">Hello</span>` which makes it possible for the document stylesheet to have `::part(label) { color: lime; }`.

 ```html
 <!--example-->